 - Which?
 Mortgage Advisers can give impartial advice on whether an offset mortgage is the best option for you.
-Call 0808 252 7987 for a free consultation
+Call 0808 252 7987 for a free consultation.

 Is an offset mortgage for me?

-Offset mortgages can also be a means for family members to help reduce the mortgage burdens of relatives by storing some of their savings in an offset account linked to a relative's mortgage.
+Offset mortgages can also be a way for people to help family members with mortgage costs by storing some of their savings in an offset account linked to a relative's mortgage.

-- If you want to help a family member get on the property ladder, check out our guide to family offset mortgages
+- If you want to help your child or another family member get on the property ladder, check out our guide to family offset mortgages

 What is the difference between an offset and current account mortgage?

-Where an offset mortgage is linked to a separate bank account, a current account mortgage (CAM) combines your debts and savings into a single account – where, like an offset mortgage, the savings you have reduce the interest payable on your debt.
-As well as your mortgage, these accounts can sometimes also include balances for loans and credit cards.
+While an offset mortgage is linked to a separate bank account, a current account mortgage (CAM) combines your debts and savings into a single account where, like an offset mortgage, the savings you have reduce the interest payable on your debt.

 - Updated by: Dean Sobers